Fiat Chrysler Automobiles :

 - 'FCA Replay' is a weekly recap of some of the major stories at FCA US.
-The top stories for the week of January 4, 2019, include a recap of FCA US LLC sales in December and 2018
+The top stories for the week of January 11, 2019, include FOUR WHEELER awards for the 2019 Jeep® Wrangler Rubicon and 2019 Ram 1500 Rebel, the installation of intelligent LED lighting systems in two FCA facilities and a preview of FCA's plans for the 2019 North American International Auto Show.About FCA US LLC

 FCA US LLC is a North American automaker based in Auburn Hills, Michigan.
 It designs, manufactures, and sells or distributes vehicles under the Chrysler, Dodge, Jeep®, Ram, FIAT and Alfa Romeo brands, as well as the SRT performance designation.
 The Company also distributes Mopar and Alfa Romeo parts and accessories.
 FCA US is building upon the historic foundations of Chrysler Corp., established in 1925 by industry visionary Walter P. Chrysler and Fabbrica Italiana Automobili Torino (F.I.A.T.), founded in Italy in 1899 by pioneering entrepreneurs, including Giovanni Agnelli.
 FCA US is a member of the Fiat Chrysler Automobiles N.V.
 (FCA) family of companies.
 (NYSE: FCAU/ MTA: FCA).